Sakib Mahmuljin: Deputy Minister of Defence

 Although the Dayton Agreement had stipulated that all remaining prisoners held by the warring parties were to be freed by January 1996, two Bosnian Serb prisoners captured by the 3rd Corps in September 1995 were held captive at the Zenica prison for more than a year after the war's end, reportedly on Mahmuljin's orders.
 Mahmuljin reportedly wished to use them as bargaining chips to obtain information about the fate of his missing brothers.
 Captain Nenad Škrbić and lieutenant Dušan Skrebić were held without charge and spent most of their time in solitary confinement.
-In 1996, SFOR was alerted that Škrbić and Skrebić were still being held in Zenica, but every time SFOR personnel arrived to investigate the allegations, the two would be taken to a secret location within the prison.
-On 3 August 1997, SFOR officials arrived at the prison unannounced and saw the two men.
+In 1996, SFOR was alerted that Škrbić and Skrebić were still being held in Zenica.
+Still, every time SFOR personnel arrived to investigate the allegations, the two would be taken to a secret location within the prison.
+On 3 August 1997, SFOR officials arrived at the penitentiary unannounced and saw the two men.
 The prison staff initially refused to set them free, arguing they were prisoners of war.
 A tense stand-off ensued, and the following day, the prison officials agreed to release Škrbić and Skrebić, who were then ferried to Banja Luka by helicopter.
 The two subsequently told investigators they had been beaten and poorly fed during their captivity.

 In 1999, Mahmuljin accompanied other Federation officials on an official visit to Pakistan in a bid to increase defence ties.
 He continued to serve as the Federation's Deputy Minister of Defence until 12 March 2001.